rotundasoftware/cartero/README.md

 		// (required) The relative path to the directory containing asset bundles. path : "assetLibrary/",

-		// (default: true) When true, parent bundles are automatically added as a
-		// dependency to their children.
-For example, the `dialogs/editPersonDialog`
-		// bundle would automatically depend on the `Dialogs` bundle, with no need
-		// to explicitly declare the dependency.
-		childrenDependOnParents : true,

-		// (default: /^_.*/) Files contained in directories with names matching this regular
-		// expression will be treated as part of the parent directory.
-This feature
-		// enables you to use directories within a bundle for organizational purposes,
-		// when otherwise they would be considered their own bundles. directoriesToFlatten : /^_.*/,

 		// (default: undefined) If you can't, or would rather not, define your bundle
 		// properties in `bundle.json` files that live in each bundle's directory, you can
 		// define your bundle properties using this option.
 For instance, if you are using